Updated and Fact-Checked June 2024 by: Christine Zambos, LMFT

 Forms of Trauma

-Complex trauma is particularly intricate, often stemming from prolonged exposure to multiple traumatic events, frequently during childhood.
-It can involve neglect, abuse, or growing up in a dysfunctional family environment.
-Complex trauma can result in a range of emotional and psychological difficulties, including difficulties with attachment, emotional regulation, and self-esteem.
+- Complex trauma stems from prolonged exposure to multiple traumatic events, frequently during childhood.
+This can involve neglect, abuse or growing up in a dysfunctional family.
+It can result in psychological problems such as attachment issues, emotional dysregulation and low self-esteem.

 Adverse Childhood Experiences (ACEs)